amoryc1/perrytubby/README.md

 # perrytubby
-Project I'm making for my D.T. coursework
+Math game I'm making as part of my D.T. coursework

+Might include stuff not related to maths